i-like-robots/hyperons/README.md

 ### Styles

-CSS styles may be declared in an object which Hyperons will stringify.
-Style properties may be declared in camelCase, in which case they will be lowercased and hyphenated.
+Styles may be declared as a map of CSS properties and values which will be rendered to a string.
+CSS properties may be declared in camelCase, in which case they will be lowercased and hyphenated.
+For example, the property `white-space` may be written as `whiteSpace`.

-Properties may be assigned a number value to which a pixel unit will be automatically added, except for properties which expect a unitless value.
+Pixel units will be automatically added to numbers except for certain properties which expect a unitless value.

-Input:
+Example styles input:

 ```js
 const style = {